-"In order to make this time unit plain to you we must again

-refer to Bob's Pyramid.
+"In order to make this time unit plain to you we must again refer to Bob's Pyramid.
 By extending Line No. 1 and Line No. 2 downward, they eventually converge.
 This point of convergence, marked 1-2, represents the year 4,000 B.C.
 Then, disregarding Line No. 1, each inch represents one year of time as we progress up Line No. 2.
 It sounds odd to figure this in inches; but Pyramid inches are identical with American and British inches; only a trifling difference is discernable in 1,000 inches.

 "According to this measurement, then, it develops that the point marked XX represents the time when the Children of Israel crossed the River Nile and came out of Egypt.
-Following the course of humanity up Line No. 2\ at the rate of one year per inch, we find that the birth of Christ, occurring between 1 B.C. and 1 A.D., is indicated by the entrance to the Grand Gallery.
+Following the course of humanity up Line No. 2 at the rate of one year per inch, we find that the birth of Christ, occurring between 1 B.C. and 1 A.D., is indicated by the entrance to the Grand Gallery.
 Here we have completed a 4,000 year period from our starting point.
-The dates of numerous other events are plainly shown, but we can go into those details at a later date when we have more time.